 Pepperpot is served on Christmas day in most Georgetown homes but seems to be served daily deep in the jungles of Guyana.
 It was frequently offered to me at many meals.
 Another type of cassava is She Bay which is Farine mixed with water.

 ✦ Foods in Guyana: BAKE

 Another thing that I ate almost daily was Bake.
 Bake is a deep-fried bread that is really delicious.
 It is like a cross between monkey bread (fried) and an English muffin (thick) in texture.
 Of course, I love it!
-Bake is most defintely a mainstay Guyanese Food.
+Bake is most definitely a mainstay Guyanese Food.

 ✦ Guyanese Food: Typical Breakfast

 A typical breakfast at the remote lodges I stayed at in the jungle was fruit:

 (watermelon, papaya, mango, pineapple, and plantains)

 A few times for breakfast I was offered salt fish (salt-preserved whitefish) with Bake